Humanizing and Culturally Affirming Teacher Preparation Program (HCAT) Summer Institute

 Keynote Speakers: Humanizing Practice in Action

-We are honored to welcome Dr. Kari Kokka, Dr. Brian Lozenski, Luz Martinez, M.Ed., and Alyson Miller, M.Ed. as keynote speakers for this year's HCAT Summer Institute.
+We are honored to welcome Dr. Kari Kokka, Dr. Brian Lozenski, Luz Martinez, M.Ed., and Allison Miller, M.Ed. as keynote speakers for this year's HCAT Summer Institute.
 Together, they bring powerful perspectives on what it means to create classrooms rooted in equity, justice, creativity, cultural affirmation, and care.

 Dr. Kokka and Dr. Lozenski bring nationally recognized expertise in mathematics education, Ethnic Studies, teacher education, and community-engaged scholarship.
-Luz Martinez and Alyson Miller, both HCAT graduates and art educators, will offer classroom-based insight into how HCAT principles can be implemented through art education.
+Luz Martinez and Allison Miller, both HCAT graduates and art educators, will offer classroom-based insight into how HCAT principles can be implemented through art education.
 Their work highlights how humanizing and culturally affirming pedagogy can live in the daily practices, relationships, and creative spaces teachers build with students.

 We are grateful for their time, expertise, and willingness to work alongside our HCAT community as our students continue developing as reflective, justice-oriented, and humanizing educators.